Why is Everyone Travelling to Tulum Right Now?

 What is the climate like in Tulum?

 The Riviera Maya basks in glorious 80 °F (30°C) temperatures all year round.
-From June to October, most afternoons you’ll see how the clouds begin to rise.
-Charging together and turning a fierce grey, therefore warning you of an imminent thunderstorm.
+From June to October, you’ll see how clouds begin to rise most afternoons.
+They often charge together and turn a fierce grey, warning you of an imminent thunderstorm.

 The best time to visit Tulum is between October and April.
-The threat of rain is at a minimum but a surprise shower is always a possibility.
-The months of December to March, right in the midst of the brutal U.S winter, visitors in their thousands make the journey to the Caribbean Coast of Mexico.
+The threat of rain is at a minimum but a surprise drizzle is always a possibility.
+In the months of December to March, right in the midst of the brutal U.S winter, visitors in their thousands make the journey to the Caribbean Coast of Mexico.